 Primary.Health staff found that, depending on the mix of syringes provided in the kits, there could be as much as 20% variance in the number of shots a facility could give on any given day.
-To maximize the number of available doses, we worked with a local provider to secure LDV syringes from sources outside the CDC supply chain.
+To maximize the number of available doses and reduce vaccine waste, we worked with a local provider to secure LDV syringes from sources outside the CDC supply chain.

 Short vaccine viability time

 Once vaccine is thawed, it has a short viability time—only six hours at room temperature—before doses have to be discarded.
 At times, clinics would end up with unused vaccine.